Bayt Jibrin: 1948 war

-The First Battalion of the Egyptian Army were ordered to take up position in Bayt Jibrin during the second half of May during the 1948 Arab-Israeli War.
+The First Battalion of the Egyptian Army were ordered to take up position in Bayt Jibrin during the second half of May during the 1948 Arab–Israeli War.
 At the same time, The New York Times correspondent reported that thousands of Jaffa's inhabitants had fled inland, including "large numbers" to the Bayt Jibrin area.

-In October 1948, the Israeli Army (IDF) launched Operation Yoav, which differed from operations three months earlier, as the IDF was now equipped with aircraft, artillery, and tanks.
+In October 1948, the Israel Defense Forces (IDF) launched Operation Yoav, which differed from operations three months earlier, as the IDF was now equipped with aircraft, artillery, and tanks.
 On October 15–16, the IDF launched bombing and strafing attacks on a number of towns and villages, including Bayt Jibrin.
 According to Morris, the towns caught in the fighting were neither psychologically nor defensively prepared for aerial strikes, and Israeli Air Force bombing of Bayt Jibrin on October 19 set off a "panic flight" of residents from the town.

 On October 23, a United Nations-imposed ceasefire went into effect, however, there was an IDF raid on the neighboring police fort on the night of October 24, which resulted in more villagers fleeing Bayt Jibrin.
 Israeli troops from the Giv'ati Brigade then occupied Bayt Jibrin and its police fort on October 27.
 In 2008, a former resident of the town who was eight months old at the time of the raid, described his family's ordeal as follows:

 In the 1948 war, the village was attacked by Israeli military units and bombed by Israeli aircraft.
 By that time, Beit Jibreen already hosted many refugees from neighboring villages.
 The fighting and bombing frightened the people.
 They escaped the fighting and sought shelter in the surrounding hills.
 [My] family found protection in a cave 5 km east of the village.
 They had left everything in their home, hoping to return after a few days when the attack would be over.
 The Israelis, however, did not allow them to return.
 Several men of Beit Jibreen were killed when they tried to go back.

 The village was located near the 1949 ceasefire line.